griffin1995/st_saviours_fresh/WEBSITE_FEEDBACK_ROADMAP.md

 **Status:** Active Development
 **Project Lead:** Jack Griffin (Web Developer) **Content Coordinator:** Francesca
-**Strategy Lead:** Hugo Martinho

 ---

 ## 📋 Executive Summary

-This document consolidates all stakeholder feedback received during the pre-launch review period for the St Saviour's Parish website.
+This document consolidates all council feedback received during the pre-launch review period for the St Saviour's Parish website.
 The feedback has been organized into actionable development tasks, prioritized by urgency and impact, and mapped to a phased implementation roadmap.

 ### Key Highlights